microsoft/azuredevopslabs/labs/java/e2eintellij/readme.md

         session.setAttribute("driverFeeTotal", totalDriverFee);
     ```

-1. Commit your changes by selecting **VCS->Git->Commit File**.
+1. Commit your changes by selecting **VCS -> Git -> Commit File**.
 Enter **Fixing totals bug** as the Commit message.

 1. On the upper right of the Commit message box there is a VSTS icon.
 Click it to open the Work Item dialog.
 This dialog would allow you to associate your commit with a work item.
 Close the dialog by pressing Cancel.

-    > **Note**: In this case we don't need to associate the checkin with the Bug since the branch is already associated with the Bug.
+    > In this case we do not need to associate the checkin with the Bug since the branch is already associated with the Bug.

     ![Associate a work item with a commit](images/associate-commit.png)

-1. Hover the mouse over the Commit button and select "Commit and Push" to push the changes to VSTS.
+1. Hover the mouse over the Commit button and select
+**Commit and Push** to push the changes to VSTS.
 In the Push commits dialog click the Push button.

     ![Commit and Push](images/commit-and-push.png)

-1. Now that the fix has been pushed to VSTS on a branch, you can create a Pull Request.
+1. Now that the fix has been pushed to VSTS on a branch, you can create a Pull Request (PR).
 In the Code History panel click the Pull Request tab.
 Click the green + button to add a new Pull Request.
 Accept the defaults and click Create Pull Request.

     ![Create Pull Request](images/create-pull-request.png)

-1. Once the PR has been created, right-click it in the PR list and click Open in Browser.
+1. Once the PR has been created, right-click on it in the PR list and click Open in Browser.
 You should see that the build is running (this is the build mandated by the Branch Policy you set up earlier).

     ![Build is running to validate the PR](images/pr-overview.png)

     {% include note.html content= "If there was a merge conflict, VSTS would warn you on the overview page.
 If there is no warning to this effect, then Git will be able to auto-merge the PR into the target branch. <br/>

     You configured the release to only trigger when successful builds off the master branch are available.
-Since this build is not building from the master branch, these changes will not yet be deployed." %}
+Since this build has not initiated from the master branch, these changes will not yet be deployed." %}

 1. Click on the Files tab to open the file compare.
 Note the changes.

     ![PR File Compare](images/PR-file-compare.png)

-    > **Note**: You can comment on code or files in the PR and have conversations with the team throughout the review process.
+    > You can comment on the code or files in the PR and have conversations with the team throughout the review process.

 1. Click Approve to approve the PR.